What is L Glutamine?

 A. It depends on your lifestyle and goals, we recommend the following optimal serving times.
 Consume 15g daily.
 Usually servings are split into 3 equal servings of 5g in the morning, 5g in the afternoon and 5g before bed.

 A. To restore glycogen levels, build new tissue and aid faster recovery after intense training and exercise.
-By adding Glutamine to your supplement regime, it increases the levels of glutaminc acid in the body, which helps metal focus and general mood.
+By adding this to your supplement regime, it increases the levels of glutaminc acid in the body, which helps metal focus and general mood.

 Q. What does Glutamine taste like?

-A. Glutamine doesn't really have a taste when mixed in with a protein shake.
+A. It doesn't really have a taste when mixed in with a protein shake.
 If taken on its own then is can have a slight bitter taste, so is best mixed with a flavoured juice.

 Q. Is Glutamine an essential or non essential amino acid ?